-NSDNAME triggers match names of authoritative servers for the query name, a parent of the query name, a CNAME for query name, or a parent of a CNAME.
-They are encoded as subdomains of rpz-nsdomain relativized to the RPZ origin name.

-NSIP triggers match IP addresses in A and AAAA RRsets for domains that can be checked against NSDNAME policy records.
-NSIP triggers are encoded like IP triggers except as subdomains of rpz-nsip.
+- RPZ-NSDNAME NSDNAME triggers match names of authoritative servers for the query name, a parent of the query name, a CNAME for query name, or a parent of a CNAME.
+They are encoded as subdomains of rpz-nsdname relativized to the RPZ origin name.
+NSIP triggers match IP addresses in A and AAAA RRsets for domains that can be checked against NSDNAME policy records. - RPZ-NSIP NSIP triggers are encoded like IP triggers except as subdomains of rpz-nsip.
+NSDNAME and NSIP triggers are checked only for names with at least min-ns-dots dots.
+The default value of min-ns-dots is 1 to exclude top level domains.

-The query response is checked against all RPZs, so two or more policy records can be triggered by a response.
-Because DNS responses can be rewritten according to at most one policy record, a single record encoding an action (other than DISABLED actions) must be chosen.
-Triggers or the records that encode them are chosen in the following order:
+The query response is checked against all response policy zones, so two or more policy records can be triggered by a response.
+Because DNS responses are rewritten according to at most one policy record, a single record encoding an action (other than DISABLED actions) must be chosen.
+Triggers or the records that encode them are chosen for the rewriting in the following order:

-- Choose the triggered record in the zone that appears first in the response-policy option. - Prefer QNAME to IP to NSDNAME to NSIP triggers in a single zone. - Among NSDNAME triggers, prefer the trigger that matches the smallest name under the DNSSEC ordering. - Among IP or NSIP triggers, prefer the trigger with the longest prefix. - Among triggers with the same prefex length, prefer the IP or NSIP trigger that matches the smallest IP address.
+- Choose the triggered record in the zone that appears first in the response-policy option. - Prefer CLIENT-IP to QNAME to IP to NSDNAME to NSIP triggers in a single zone. - Among NSDNAME triggers, prefer the trigger that matches the smallest name under the DNSSEC ordering. - Among IP or NSIP triggers, prefer the trigger with the longest prefix. - Among triggers with the same prefex length, prefer the IP or NSIP trigger that matches the smallest IP address.

-When the processing of a response is restarted to resolve DNAME or CNAME records and a policy record set has not been triggered, all RPZs are again consulted for the DNAME or CNAME names and addresses.
+When the processing of a response is restarted to resolve DNAME or CNAME records and a policy record set has not been triggered, all response policy zones are again consulted for the DNAME or CNAME names and addresses.